senthilcaesar/BWH/README.md

 ```
 ## 5. ShinyProxy configuration
 The server configuration is mainly done in a file named `application.yml`.
 Specify properties in the YAML format.
 This file should be in the same folder where you will launch the `shinyproxy-2.6.1.jar` file in next step.
+Copy the below contents and save it to `application.yml'
 ```
 proxy:
     title: